VeriNum/iterative_methods/README.md

 ## Formalization of FMA dot product:
 The directory `StationaryMethods` contains formal definition of both a naive dot product and fma dot product, and results on finiteness of fma dot product.

-- `dotprod_model.v` defines both naive or vanilla dot product, and the fma dot product.
+- `dotprod_model.v`: defines both naive or vanilla dot product, and the fma dot product.
-- `fma_dot_acc.v` formalizes a result on the forward error bound (rounding error between a real model and a floating point model for the fma dot product)
+- `fma_dot_acc.v`: formalizes a result on the forward error bound (rounding error between a real model and a floating point model for the fma dot product)
 `fma_dotprod_forward_error_3` assuming that the fma dot product operation does not overflow.
-- `fma_is_finite.v` formalizes conditions for which no overflow happens in the fma dot product operation.
+- `fma_is_finite.v`: formalizes conditions for which no overflow happens in the fma dot product operation.
 This lemma is called `finite_fma_from_bounded`.

 ## Proof of accuracy of the Jacobi iteration algorithm
 The main results are summarized as follows:
-- `fma_jacobi_forward_error.v`: This file contains a formalization of the forward error bound of the Jacobi iteration : `jacobi_forward_error_bound`, and defines a set of conditions `forward_error_cond` for the lemma `jacobi_forward_error_bound` to hold.
+- `fma_jacobi_forward_error.v`: This file contains a formalization of the forward error bound of the Jacobi iteration `jacobi_forward_error_bound`, and defines a set of conditions `forward_error_cond` for the lemma `jacobi_forward_error_bound` to hold.
 - `jacobi_preconditions.v` : This file defines a set of conditions that need to hold for the convergence of a Jacobi iteration algorithm.
 These conditions are defined as
 `jacobi_preconditions_Rcompute`.